LibreCS/vqgarm/README.md

 The project can be installed and run normally, and for testing purposes Ubuntu 20.04 LTS will be used to provide consistancy.
 Installation instructions can be found in the [original project repository](https://github.com/nerdyrodent/VQGAN-CLIP)

+---
 ## For arm64 Processors

-Note: This project still remains untested on arm64 architectures, and testing is in progress to provide full compatibility.

-Ubuntu 20.04 for arm64 is recommended to provide maximum compatibility, and testing for arm64 compatibility will only be done with the Raspberry Pi model 3B+.
-Future revisions may include tests done on Apple Silicon-based processors.
+Ubuntu 20.04 or 22.04 for arm64 is recommended to provide maximum compatibility, and testing for arm64 compatibility will only be done with the Raspberry Pi model 3B+.

+This project's CI testing schema also tests for Windows 10 and macOS compatibility, so they are also theoretically functional.

 ### Anaconda for arm64